 Providing security to your site means reducing the chances of being attacked.
 It is a continuous process that you should manage.
 It’s all about utilizing the proper security controls that best help address the dangers and dangers as they relate to your site.

-Security mainly involves three factors: people, process, and technology.
+Security mainly involves three factors: people, processes, and technology.
 Each element works in synchronous harmony with the other.
-Without the people and their operations, the technology itself would be useless.
+Without people and their operations, technology itself would be useless.

 This guide will provide essential security concepts to help you harden WordPress security.